-“These young adults were driven to pursue higher education, which I was really impressed by,” said Jason Chavez, a junior at Virginia Tech from Arizona, and a member of the Tohono O’odham Nation.
+“These young adults were driven to pursue higher education, which I was really impressed by,” said Jason Chavez, a junior majoring in political science and a member of the Tohono O’odham Nation.

 The Virginia Tech students and several university faculty and leaders also toured some of the Bear Mountain facilities.
-The faculty and leaders included Menah Pratt-Clarke, vice president for strategic affairs affairs and vice provost for inclusion and diversity; Mae Hey, a post doctoral research fellow and faculty fellow for the American Indian & Indigenous Cultural Center at Virginia Tech; Melissa Faircloth, advisor to Native at VT; and Sam Cook, associate professor and director of American Indian Studies.
+The faculty and leaders included Menah Pratt-Clarke, vice president for strategic affairs affairs and vice provost for inclusion and diversity; Mae Hey, a postdoctoral research fellow in the Department of Sociology and a faculty fellow for the American Indian & Indigenous Cultural Center at Virginia Tech; Melissa Faircloth, advisor to Native at VT; and Sam Cook, an associate professor in the Department of Sociology, where he is also director of American Indian Studies.

 “The exchange was wonderful,” said Cook, organizer of the trip.
 “The Monacan kids asked very substantive questions, and our Native at VT students became spontaneous mentors.”